Joan Jiyoung Hwang

 Recent Presentations

-“Exploring the Possibilities for Deep Change through a Whole-Systems Sensemaking Methodology,” Joan J. Hwang and Tom Polk.
+“Exploring the Possibilities for Deep Change through a Whole-Systems Sensemaking Methodology,” Joan J. Hwang with Tom Polk.
 International Writing Across the Curriculum, Fort Collins, CO.
 July 2025.

 “Cutting-edge Practices for Crafting Clear, Meaningful, and Supportive Responses to Student Writing.”
 Panel presentation with Grant Eckstein, Dana Ferris, Chris Anson, Joan Hwang, Tamara Mae Roose, & Ju-A Hwang, and Madeline Crozier.
 Conference on College Composition & Communication, Baltimore, MD.
 April 2025.